xplenty/xplenty-api-doc-v2/sections/heroku_article.md

 Xplenty can be removed via the  CLI.

-> warningXplenty
+> Warning:
 >  This will remove your xplenty connection and cannot be undone!

 ```term
 $ heroku addons:remove xplenty